ibudiallo/kwiktalk/README.md

 Click on the **Show Report** button to see the how each conversation group scores over time.

-You can add people into random groups by clicking on the **New Person** button.
+You can add people into random groups by clicking on the **Add Person** button.

 Click on a person to gain insight about his time in the group.